 Criteria for assessment of your application

-- Your proposed activity must take place before 31 August 2021
+- Your proposed activity must take place by the end of March 2022

 - Must be willing to provide case study of community members reached